 iPad Pro as a Development Machine in 2022: Are We There Yet?

 A couple weeks ago, I surrendered my MacBook to the Apple Store for a screen repair.
 Due to part shortages, the timeline for me being able to use my MacBook again was at least a week.
 When I thought about what I could use to get some work done, I realized I already have a computer with me that's (theoretically) just as powerful, my iPad!
 It has the same CPU as my laptop, it's more portable, and has extra features like cellular.
 So, I got a keyboard for my iPad and set off to see if I could exclusively use my iPad for the next week.

 Normally, I use my iPad almost exclusively for notes an entertainment.
 I spend a couple hours a day taking notes using my Apple Pencil and GoodNotes, and when I want to watch TV or browse the internet, my iPad is the perfect device for that.
 In those cases iPadOS works fine, but when you start getting into more complicated use cases, iPadOS starts to become a limiting factor.
 Apps work great on phones and tablets, but it doesn't cut the bill when you need to develop in a bunch of languages or build web apps.
 Is it possible to get past the limitations of iPadOS and use it like a normal computer?

-Development on iPads have come a long way
+Development on iPads has come a long way

 Development on iPads has always been possible, but through a limited amount of workflows.
 You can use an app to SSH into a Linux environment and use the iPad like a dummy SSH terminal without a GUI.
 Or you can find a set of apps, like a code editor, git manager, terminal, etc. and stitch together a workflow native to iPadOS.
 However, these are all workarounds that could work but disrupt my usual workflow.